krob64/krosshair/README.md

 ## Can i get banned for this?
 I don't know, use at your own risk.
 I've only used it in Quake Champions and STRAFTAT, both of which don't really have an anticheat.

+## Setting up requirements
+Needs Vulkan libs to build.
+All requirements can be set up with `nix-shell' when nix is installed.

 ## Issues
 As of now, the overlay leaks a bit of memory everytime you alt-tab out of/into the game, as well as everytime the window is being resized and upon resolution changes.
 It's not a big leak and shouldn't cause any problems, but it's still worth noting.